xamcat/mobcat-samples/cpp_with_xamarin/README.md

 Libraries are often used to encapsulate a set of related functionality enabling sharing and distribution of code across multiple external libraries or executables in a modular fashion.
 A static library is resolved at compile-time and ultimately becomes part of the resulting consuming library or executable.
 A dynamic library is resolved at runtime by being copied into memory and bound to the respective process although the exact behaviour is platform-specific.
 Both of these approaches have their advantages and disadvantages along with implementation nuisances.
 It is often a case of choosing the most appropriate option given the situation and so further reading is certainly beneficial if you are unfamilier with this concept.
 An important consideration is that Apple do not support the [use of dynamic libraries that are not packaged as a framework](https://developer.apple.com/library/archive/technotes/tn2435/_index.html#//apple_ref/doc/uid/DTS40017543-CH1-TROUBLESHOOTING).
 Use of dynamic libraries is technically possible but apps that follow this approach will be rejected when they are submitted to the public App Store.

 **Name Mangling and Extern C**
 In order to ensure function, variable and type names are unique within a given namespace, C++ encodes them during compilation in a process referred to as name mangling.
 This behaviour makes it more challenging to consume the library in scenarios such as ours.
-Whilst it is possible to determine the generated names using tools such as nm (included with Xcode Command Line Tools) or [dumpbin](https://msdn.microsoft.com/library/b06ww5dd.aspx) (for Windows), this is not ideal since the generated names might change depending on the compiler being used and when things invariably change in our code.
+Whilst it is possible to determine the generated names using tools such as nm (included with Xcode Command Line Tools and the Android NDK) or [dumpbin](https://msdn.microsoft.com/library/b06ww5dd.aspx) (for Windows), this is not ideal since the generated names might change depending on the compiler being used and when things invariably change in our code.
 The solution in this case is to prevent this by applying the *extern "C"* linkage specifier to the respective declarations.
 This can be done explicitly for each declaration or for multiple declarations using a block.

 **CMAKE**
 CMAKE is an open-source software tool for managing the build process in a platform (and Operating System) agnostic manner.
 It can support multiple builds from the same source code using a single configuration.
 The tool does not compile anything itself, but rather helps to orchestrate the process and with creating the build environment required for each target.